Willson Contreras Preview, Player Props: Cardinals vs. Braves

-On Wednesday, Willson Contreras (.250 on-base percentage in past 10 games, 95 points below season-long percentage) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+On Thursday, Willson Contreras (.275 on-base percentage in past 10 games, 73 points below season-long percentage) and the St. Louis Cardinals play the Atlanta Braves, whose starting pitcher will be Max Fried.
 First pitch is at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Braves.
+In his previous game, he racked up three RBI (going 2-for-4 with a home run and a walk) against the Braves.

 Willson Contreras Game Info & Props vs. the Braves